-4 Reasons Why a WordPress User Needs a Digital Asset Management Plugin
+4 Reasons Why WordPress Users Need a Digital Asset Management Plugin

 Andreas Bergman, Developer Assistant at FotoWare, has recently updated the FotoWare plugin for WordPress.
 In the process, he added support OAuth 2.0.
 "We always want to show our customers ways to interact with FotoWare, and WordPress is a good example.
 WordPress is the most popular CMS in the world, used by more than 75 million websites.
 We want to show FotoWare's potential for creating incredible integrations with other systems," said Andreas.
 Here are 4 key benefits of the FotoWare plugin for everyone who's running a website on WordPress.